-The use of antipsychotic medication in nearly 100 Massachusetts nursing homes was significantly reduced when staff was trained to recognize challenging behaviors of cognitively impaired residents as communication of their unmet needs, according to a new study led by Jennifer Tjia, MD, MSCE, associate professor of quantitative health sciences.
-Results of the study were published in JAMA Internal Medicine on April 17.
+The use of antipsychotic medication in nearly 100 Massachusetts nursing homes was significantly reduced when staff was trained to recognize challenging behaviors of cognitively impaired residents as communication of their unmet needs, according to a study led by Jennifer Tjia, MD, MSCE, associate professor of quantitative health sciences.
+Results of the study were published in JAMA Internal Medicine.

 “The Oasis program asks nursing staff to create care plans that include what residents can do, shifting away from the model that focuses on what they can’t do,” Tjia said.
 “This is a fundamental shift in how to think about caring for persons with dementia and we showed that it is effective.”